AaltoML/kalman-jax/README.md

+**Note: kalman-jax is now obselete.
+A significantly improved version of this code is now available at [https://github.com/AaltoML/Newt/](https://github.com/AaltoML/Newt/)**

 # kalman-jax
 Approximate inference for Markov (i.e., temporal) Gaussian processes using iterated Kalman filtering and smoothing.
 Developed and maintained by [**William Wilkinson**](https://wil-j-wil.github.io/).
 The Bernoulli likelihood was implemented by **Paul Chang**.
 We are based in [**Arno Solin**](https://users.aalto.fi/~asolin/)'s machine learning group at Aalto University, Finland.